Term 4 Newsletter, 2023

 Any student smoking during school hours will be in breach of school rules and will be treated the same way as any other breach of school rules.
 Repeat offenders will be placed on a school contract that will stipulate the behaviour required to maintain their enrolment at the college.
 The school contract with the student will include the provision of access to quit smoking programs and access to the college psychologist to develop strategies to use instead of smoking during the school day.
 Breaching the school contract will result in the student’s expulsion from the college.

-The Department of Transport issues OPAL Cards and schools are no longer involved in the issue and re-issue of this free service for school children.
-Parents/carers are now responsible to follow up with errors or lost and stolen cards.
+The Department of Transport issues OPAL Cards and schools are not involved in the issue and re-issue of this free service for school children.
+Parents/Carers are now responsible for following up with errors or lost and stolen cards.
 Students are advised not to put OPAL cards near phones or other disabled cards.

 For more information on OPAL Cards please refer to the College Handbook relevant to you: